tezos/tezos-mirror/docs/developer/proposal_testing.rst

 The next subsections explain each of the individual steps 1--7.

-1. Snapshot the Alpha protocol
+1. Snapshot the Alpha Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Snapshoting the Alpha protocol is an optional procedure whose objective is to